ziapeltagames/six-winters/docs/RULES.md

 Raise each threat track by one for every matching threat symbol on obstacle cards beyond two.
 For instance, if there are 4 military thret icons on the obstacle cards, the military threat track will increase by 2.
 If there are 3 diplomacy threat icons on obstacles, the diplomacy threat track will increase by 1, etc.

 If a threat track is already at the highest position (step 12 on the track), increase the next threat track in trade order.
 For instance, if the support track is maxed out, increase technology instead.
 If sorcery is maxed out, players may choose which track to increase.

+### Unlocking Threat Locations

+Additionally, when a threat track reaches the final space, immediately unlock and put into play the related [**threat location**](#threat-locations).
+Burn one location in the region where the threat location should go, and put the threat location into play at that space.
+Unlock and attach any obstacles as indicated on the threat location card.

 `Unless playing at a very hard difficulty, maxing out a threat track is fairly rare, and typically only happens near the end of the campaign.`